25 Years – A Look Back at the Evolution of the Marion Institute

 - Operating windows on all sides of the building allow for natural cross breezes for passive cooling.
 The windows are double pane insulated glass, specially treated to be air tight and glazed with low E glass that helps suppress radiative heat flow.

-- The building’s exterior siding is composed of natural raw and recycled materials including wood pulp, sand, water, and cement and is very low in toxicity.
+- We weren’t sure what to do with the building’s exterior.
+We liked the look of faux stone siding, but in the end we chose a siding that is composed of natural raw and recycled materials including wood pulp, sand, water, and cement and is very low in toxicity.
 It offers great durability (the company warrants the product for 50 years, and the factory paint finish for 15 years), and low maintenance.
+It took us a while to learn about all of the Different Types Of Siding but we’re really pleased with how it turned out.
+We think it looks great!

 - The resilient floors found in the restrooms and kitchens are high in recycled content and applied with non-toxic, low VOC emitting glues.
 Bamboo, a renewable natural material, was used in the lobby floor.